cloudmelon/Cloud-Native-Playbook/08 - Services.md

  ```

-In this definition, the port 80 is where the pod actually listening.
+In this specification, the port 8080 is the service going to listen on, it doesn't necessarily to the same port that the containers in the pods are listening on.
+Here the port 80 is where the pod actually listening.

 Create a service using the following :

     kubectl expose deployment webfront-deploy --port=80 --target-port=80 --type=NodePort

+### Check services and endpoints

+Using the following command to check the service available :

+    kubectl get svc

+Using the following command to check the endpoint of the service :

+    kubectl get endpoints melon-service

+It can also be like the following :

+    kubectl get ep